 The QA activities fall into two main categories, projects (large impact changes and upgrades) and minor enhancements (bug fixes and other small impact changes).
 For projects, the QA team creates a test plan that must be approved by the key business users, writes test scripts, and sets acceptance criteria.
 The testing regime involves regression testing to ensure other systems are not affected by the change.
 The QA team tracks and documents the testing process, including evidence that the testing has been successfully completed and accepted.
-If tests of the vendor changes fail, the QA team meets with the business partners to determine whether they agree that the tests have been passed.
+If tests of the vendor changes fail, the QA team contacts the vendor to fix the problem.
+After the acceptance criteria have been met, the QA team meets with the business partners to determine whether they agree that the tests have been passed.
 If so, QA process ends and user acceptance testing begins.
-The QA team documents the testing process, including evidence that the testing process, including evidence that the testing begins.
-The QA team documents the testing process, including evidence that the testing begins.
-The QA team documents the testing process, including evidence that the testing begins.
-The QA team documents the testing process, including evidence that the testing begins.
 The QA team documents the testing process, including evidence that the testing has been successfully completed and accepted.
 The QA procedure for minor enhancements uses less detailed procedures, without steps to create and obtain approval of a formal test plan.